- 1 Article Summary: Moving to Albania from UK

 Step 3: Build a Tax Plan Before Departure

 Cross-border moves can trigger tax residency after 183 days.
+Early tax planning for UK expats helps avoid double taxation, unexpected residency outcomes and compliance issues when relocating.
 Map your timeline against the UK Statutory Residence Test, pension income, investment income and anticipated Albanian filing dates.
 Good planning helps UK expats in Albania avoid double taxation.

 Step 4: Secure Accommodation (Rent First, Buy Later)